Presbyterian-Church-of-Coventry/pcc-website/content/sermons/2024-01-longing-for-the-peace-of-god-the-vision-of-the-horseman.md

 ---
-title: "Longing for the Peace of God: the vision of the horseman"
+title: "Longing for the Peace of God: the Vision of the Horseman"
 series: zechariah
 preacher: will-snyder
 date: 2024-01-21